DanHerman212/oud_treatment_outcome/README.md

 ## Preliminary results training 3 different machine learning models

-Still working on model interpretation for XGBoost Accuracy scores are between 20% - 30%
+First we will run a basic classification through random forrest<br>
+Then we will try to interpret results through Global Surrogate model<br>
+We will conclude with running XGBoost, a high performance ensemble learning model<br>
-There is a relatively small sample size with 1315 patients 70% of outcomes are negative (relapse)
+There is a relatively small sample size with 1315 patients<br>
+70% of outcomes are negative (relapse)<br>
-30% of outcomes are positive (prevent relapse)
+30% of outcomes are positive (prevent relapse)<br>

 ![Confusion Matrix](images/cm.png)<br>
+These are preliminary results from XGBoost; the model was not tuned properly<br>
 After train test split, model predicted 81% of true negative outcomes, 377 patients who relapsed<br>
 The initial set of models performed poorly, only identifying 27% (or 53 patients) with true positive outcomes<br>
 High level of false negatives, missing 72% or 142 patitents who achieved positive outcome<br>
 <br>

 ## Feature Importance Analysis
-Comming soon
+Comming soon<br>
 ![Feature Importance (GAIN)](images/fi.png)
 <br>

 ## Shapley Values Analysis
-Comming soon
+Comming soon<br>
 ![SHAP VALUES](images/s.png)